 Hamlet A.D.D. is a feature film which re-imagines Shakespeare’s timeless play as a bizarre and hilarious tour through the ages.
-The film was written, directed, and produced by Bobby Ciraldo & Andrew Swant of Special Entertainment and will premiere at the Los Angeles Museum of Contemporary Art in April 2014.
+The film was written, directed, and produced by Bobby Ciraldo & Andrew Swant of Special Entertainment.
+The world premiere took place at the Los Angeles Museum of Contemporary Art (LA MOCA) in April 2014.
 For photos from the event go HERE!

 Hamlet is an easily distracted prince who is not quite ready to do the task at hand.
 Challenged to kill his uncle Claudius by the ghost of his recently dead dad, Hamlet enthusiastically proceeds to do everything but.